 If there is a silver lining to the COVID-19 pandemic, it’s that the residential real estate market is hot.
 Demand is outweighing supply making it very much a seller’s market.
 If you have been thinking about selling your home, now is the time.
-Much of the market’s increase has to do with the all-time-low interest rates, but demands in the local market served by Stutesman’s Action Realty (Northwest Arkansas, Southwest Missouri, and Southeast Kansas) can be attributed to the sudden “stay at home” orders from various government entities.
+Much of the market’s increase has to do with the all-time-low interest rates, but demands in the local market served by Stutesman’s Action Realty (Southwest Missouri, and Southeast Kansas) can be attributed to the sudden “stay at home” orders from various government entities.

 What types of properties are pandemic hot?